Retinoblastoma in children

 Causes of retinoblastomaBack to top

-The heritable form of retinoblastoma, which accounts for about two in every five cases, is caused by a genetic abnormality.
-This means that an abnormal gene allows the tumour to develop.
-This abnormal gene may either be inherited from a parent or happen for the first time at an early stage of development in the womb.
+In nearly all cases, retinoblastoma is caused by an abnormality in the retinoblastoma gene (RB1).
+In the heritable form of retinoblastoma, which accounts for about two in every five cases, this abnormal gene is either inherited from a parent or happens for the first time at an early stage of development in the womb.

 Genetic counselling and support is available for families in which a member has retinoblastoma.
-Not all children of a parent with retinoblastoma will inherit this gene, but children born into families with a history of retinoblastoma are offered blood testing.
+Not all children of a parent with retinoblastoma will inherit this gene, but children born into families with a history of retinoblastoma are offered blood testing to look for the abnormal gene.
 They are also usually checked (screened) soon after birth for signs of retinoblastoma.
 This means that treatment can be started early if a tumour does develop.

-Screening usually starts shortly after birth and is repeated every few months for five years.
+Screening usually starts shortly after birth and is repeated regularly.
 An eye specialist examines the eye, while shining a light into it with an opthalmoscope.
+In younger children this may need to be done under a general anaesthetic.

-Some children with a family history of retinoblastoma are picked up by screening before they have any symptoms.
+In some children with a family history of retinoblastoma, it is picked up by screening before they have any symptoms.

 If there's no family history of retinoblastoma, the first sign of the condition is often a white pupil that does not reflect light (leucocoria).
 This may be picked up on when a picture of your child is taken using flash photography.
 The pupil of the affected eye may look white in the photograph.